spacelift-io/user-documentation/docs/vendors/terraform/state-management.md

 When creating a stack, you can optionally import an existing Terraform state file so that Spacelift can manage it going forward.

-You can import your existing Terraform State files in Stack creation process.

 ![](../../assets/screenshots/Stack_settings_importing_state_file.png)